-(In thousands except Fisca Fiscal Years
+(In thousands except Fiscal Fiscal Years

-percentages) 2009 2008 Change
+percentages) 2010 2009 Change

-Reimbursable expenses Percentage of \$ 22,168 \$ 22,644 (2.1)%
+Reimbursable expenses Percentage of \$ 26,893 \$ 22,168 21.3%

-total revenues 9.7% 9.9%
+total revenues 10.8% 9.7%

+The increase in reimbursable expenses was primarily due to an increase in project related costs in our defense technology development practice.
 The amount of reimbursable expenses will vary from year to year depending on the nature of our projects.